chrispyles/slow/README.md

 #> "odd"
 ```

-Slow also supports `switch` statements, which match a value to a series of possible `case`s using the `==` operator.
+Slow also supports `switch` statements, which match a value to a series of possible `case`s using the logic of the `==` operator.
 Unlike many other languages, Slow's `switch` cases **do not** fall through by default; the `fallthrough` keyword must be used to trigger fall through.
-Slow also uses curly braces to wrap `case` bodies.
+Slow uses curly brackets to wrap `case` bodies.

 ```
 switch x % 3 {